YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 **ALL[OCATION]=blocks**

 Sets the allocation size of the journal file.
-YottaDB/GT.M uses this information to determine when it should first review the disk space available for the journal file.
-The size of the journal file at creation time is a constant (depending on the YottaDB/GT.M version) but once the journal file reaches the size specified by ALLOCATION, every extension produces a check of free space available on the device used for the journal file.
+YottaDB uses this information to determine when it should first review the disk space available for the journal file.
+The size of the journal file at creation time is a constant (depending on the YottaDB version) but once the journal file reaches the size specified by ALLOCATION, every extension produces a check of free space available on the device used for the journal file.

-YottaDB/GT.M issues informational messages to the system log whenever the free space available is not much more than the extension size.
-YottaDB/GT.M provides these extension checks as an operational aid for identifying, before space runs out, that a file system holding the journal file is low on space.
-When there is no more free space available on the file system holding a journal file, YottaDB/GT.M shuts off journaling for the corresponding database file.
+YottaDB issues informational messages to the system log whenever the free space available is not much more than the extension size.
+YottaDB provides these extension checks as an operational aid for identifying, before space runs out, that a file system holding the journal file is low on space.
+When there is no more free space available on the file system holding a journal file, YottaDB shuts off journaling for the corresponding database file.

 The default ALLOCATION value is 2048 blocks.
 The minimum value allowed is 2048.
 The maximum value is 8,388,607 (4GB-512 bytes, the maximum journal file size).

 **AU[TOSWITCHLIMIT]=blocks**

 Specifies the limit on the size of a journal file.
-When the journal file size reaches the limit, YottaDB/GT.M automatically performs an implicit online switch to a new journal file.
+When the journal file size reaches the limit, YottaDB automatically performs an implicit online switch to a new journal file.

 .. note::
    It is possible to set the AUTOSWITCHLIMIT to a value higher than the maximum file size (in blocks) for the file system.
-Currently YottaDB/GT.M does not attempt to check for this condition at specification time.
-YottaDB/GT.M produces a run-time error when a journal file reaches the maximum size for the file system.
+Currently YottaDB does not attempt to check for this condition at specification time.
+YottaDB produces a run-time error when a journal file reaches the maximum size for the file system.
 Therefore, ensure that the AUTOSWITCHLIMIT never exceeds the file-system limit.

 The default value for AUTOSWITCHLIMIT is 8386560 & the maximum value is 8388607 blocks (4GB-512 bytes).
 The minimum value for AUTOSWITCHLIMIT is 16384.
-If the difference between the AUTOSWITCHLIMIT and the allocation value is not a multiple of the extension value, YottaDB/GT.M rounds-down the value to make it a multiple of the extension value and displays an informational message.
-YottaDB/GT.M produces an error when the rounded value of AUTOSWITCHLIMIT is less that the minimum value.
+If the difference between the AUTOSWITCHLIMIT and the allocation value is not a multiple of the extension value, YottaDB rounds-down the value to make it a multiple of the extension value and displays an informational message.
+YottaDB produces an error when the rounded value of AUTOSWITCHLIMIT is less that the minimum value.

-If you specify values for ALLOCATION, EXTENSION, and AUTOSWITCHLIMIT for a region such that (ALLOCATION+EXTENSION>AUTOSWITCHLIMIT), either using GDE or MUPIP SET -JOURNAL, YottaDB/GT.M sets ALLOCATION to match the AUTOSWITCHLIMIT, and produces a JNLALLOCGROW message.
+If you specify values for ALLOCATION, EXTENSION, and AUTOSWITCHLIMIT for a region such that (ALLOCATION+EXTENSION>AUTOSWITCHLIMIT), either using GDE or MUPIP SET -JOURNAL, YottaDB sets ALLOCATION to match the AUTOSWITCHLIMIT, and produces a JNLALLOCGROW message.

-At journal extension time, including journal autoswitch time, if (ALLOCATION+EXTENSION>AUTOSWITCHLIMIT) for a region, YottaDB/GT.M uses the larger of EXTENSION and AUTOSWITCHLIMIT as the increment to warn of low available journal disk space.
+At journal extension time, including journal autoswitch time, if (ALLOCATION+EXTENSION>AUTOSWITCHLIMIT) for a region, YottaDB uses the larger of EXTENSION and AUTOSWITCHLIMIT as the increment to warn of low available journal disk space.
 Otherwise, it uses EXTENSION.

 **[NO]BEFORE_IMAGES**